Fluffernuttersandwich/Smorgasbord/README.md

 If you want to add _and_ enable, or disable any prefab/POIs, do it here _prior to making a new world_.

 You must RWG a new world if you wan tto see new Community made POIs from this section.

+I sometimes include Pre-generated Maps.
+Read their description carefully to select the right one for you

 **DO NOT DISABLE PREFABS/POIs MID-SAVE!**
 ![image](https://github.com/user-attachments/assets/12161046-e02b-49f2-9b8f-a5141c956e07)